Tencent-RTC/TUIRoomKit/Android/README.en.md

 3. Set parameters in `GenerateTestUserSig.java`:
 	<img src="../Preview/test-user-sig-android.png" width="900">

-	- SDKAPPID: A placeholder by default.
+	- SDKAppID: A placeholder by default.
 Set it to the `SDKAppID` that you noted down in step 1.
-	- SECRETKEY: A placeholder by default.
+	- SDKSecretKey: A placeholder by default.
 Set it to the key information that you noted down in step 1.

 ### Step 3.
 Compile and run the application
 You can open the source code directory `TUIRoomKit/Android` in Android Studio 3.5 or later, wait for the Android Studio project to be synced, connect to a real device, and click **Run** to try out the application.